Mukunda: Development

 C. Aswini Dutt approached Puri Jagannadh to prepare a script and direct the debut film of Naga Babu's son Varun Tej.
 The project failed to materialize and subsequently, Puri Jagannadh produced and directed that script which was titled Heart Attack starring Nithin and Adah Sharma.
 Srikanth Addala was confirmed to direct the film in late January 2014.
 The film was announced to be shot in the locales of Kerala and East Godavari.
 The film was formally launched at Hyderabad on 27 February 2014.
 The film was confirmed to be produced by Nallamalapu Srinivas and Tagore Madhu jointly on Leo Productions banner.
 Mickey J. Meyer was announced as the film's music director while V. Manikandan was announced as the Director of photography.
 The film's opening ceremony was aired live on MAA TV which was the first time ever for a Telugu film.
 Pooja Hegde confirmed the film's title as Gollabhama in early June 2014.
 The film's title was changed in early August 2014 with Mukunda Murari being the possible title.
-However, on Janmashtami, the makers renamed the film as Mukunda.
+However, on Krishnashtami, the makers renamed the film as Mukunda.